This column originally appeared in our July 2003 issue.

 Scruggs may be dead, but the Jewell libel case is still alive.
 It was hobbled when a judge ruled that Jewell was a public figure.
 The FBI’s current suspect, Eric Robert Rudolph, escaped capture until May.
 [Editor’s Note: In 2011, the Georgia Court of Appeals ruled in favor of the AJC, noting that “the articles in their entirety were substantially true at the time they were published.”
 In 2005, Rudolph plead guilty to the Centennial Olympic Park bombing and three other bombings and was convicted and sentenced to four life sentences.]

 The stress of the libel lawsuit took a terrible toll on Scruggs over the years.
 She didn’t go to jail for refusing to identify her source, but she was arrested twice in Buckhead on charges involving intoxication.
-A friend thinks she was slipped a date-rate drug in one of the incidents.
+A friend thinks she was slipped a date-rape drug in one of the incidents.

 Scruggs’ health declined horribly.
 She was hospitalized and had intestinal surgery.
 She moved from her Cross Creek condo near Buckhead to a remote place in Cherokee County that had a big backyard for a new dog.
 She was trying to get better.
 But she was also under stress from financial problems as her medical bills mounted.
 She felt treated as a pariah in the newsroom and complained that she no longer had a desk.